WindowFeatures#

 For example, the mean “sales” value of the previous 3 months of data is a window feature.
 The maximum “revenue” of the previous three rows of data is another window feature.

 In time series forecasting, we want to predict future values of the time series.
 To do this, we can create window features by performing mathematical operations over windows of past values of the time series data.
+Then, we would use this features to predict the time series with any regression model.

 Rolling window features with pandas#